napakalas/NLIMED/README.md

 * -a ALPHA or --alpha ALPHA (optional) is to set up the weight of preffered label feature.
 Minimum alpha is 0.
 Default value is 4.
 * -b BETA or --beta BETA (optional) is to set up the weight of synonym feature.
 Minimum beta is 0.
 Default value is 0.7.
 -g GAMMA or --gamma GAMMA (optional) is to set up the weight of definition feature.
 Minimum gamma is 0.
 Default value is 0.5.
--d DELTA, --delta DELTA (optional) is to set up the weight of description feature.
+-d DELTA, --delta DELTA (optional) is to set up the weight of parent labels feature.
 Minimum gamma is 0.
 Default value is 0.8.
+-t THETA, --theta DELTA (optional) is to set up the weight of description feature.
+Minimum theta is 0.
+Default value is 0.01.

 ### Running example
 * running with minimum setup for repository = Physiome Model Repository, parser = NLTK, query = "flux of sodium", and other default arguments values:
   ```
   NLIMED -r pmr -p nltk -q "flux of sodium"
   ```
-* running with full setup for repository=BioModels, parser=Stanford, query="flux of sodium", precision level = 2, alpha = 2, beta = 1, gamma = 1, and delta = 1
+* running with full setup for repository=BioModels, parser=Stanford, query="flux of sodium", precision level = 2, alpha = 2, beta = 1, gamma = 1, and delta = 1, theta = 0.01
   ```
   NLIMED -r bm -p stanford -q "flux of sodium" -pl 2 -a 2 -b 1 -g 1 -d 1
   ```